devagent42/ITEC5102F-Project/Presentation-ToDo.md

     - Uses http
     - No SSL/security/authentication
     - Written in python
+    - HTTP
       - Client uses the requests library
         - Sends a POST request to "http" on port 5000 to /process_data
         - Sends copy of message to Elasticsearch with timestamp
       - Server uses Flask
         - Listens on port 5000
         - Accepts POST requests on port 5000 at /process_data
         - Sends a copy of messages to Elasticsearch with timestamp
+    - MQTT
+      - Client sends messages with a "secret" to the broker on a given topic
+      - Server subscirbes to a wildcard topic that all clients send messages to
+      - Written in python
+      - Uses default ports (1883 for server)
+      - TCP
 1. Stunnel Implementation
     - Docker containers
     - Docker-compose script